Can you transfer Windows 7 to another hard drive?

 1. Install or connect the new hard drive to your machine, and make sure it can be detected.
 Open AOMEI Backupper Professional, click Clone and then System Clone.

-2. Select the target drive since the system drives are selected by default.
+2. Select the target drive since the system drive and boot-related partitions are selected by default.

 3. Before it starts cloning, you can check SSD Alignment and Sector by Sector Clone method.
 Then, start the process to clone Windows 7 to new hard drive.